irna290404/revou-pricing-discount-analysis/README.md

 ## 📁 Dataset

-The project uses the original dataset containing **more than 50,000 rows**.
+The project uses the original dataset, which contains **more than 50,000 rows**.

 Due to GitHub's file preview limitation, the dataset cannot be displayed directly in the browser.
 Please download **`RevoU Dataset.csv`** from the `data` folder to view the complete dataset.